Do postdocs at MIT face sexual harassment?

 Lack of data and transparency prevent a clear answer

 Postdocs are one of the more exploitable groups at MIT.
 Hoping for a faculty offer, postdocs often need letters of recommendation from their postdoc supervisors, more formally known as their principal investigators.
 Similar to graduate students, postdocs may fear retribution if they speak out about abuses of power by faculty.
-They do not have as many legal protections as students; for example, Title IX does not apply to them, nor do their experiences elicit as much interest from the public.
+They do not have as many legal protections as students, nor do their experiences elicit as much interest from the public.
 Unlike many other staff, changing supervisors may not be feasible as their research interests are often narrow and they have large pressure to publish.
 They also often have temporary appointments, which can limit their knowledge about the MIT policies that protect them.

 Since arriving at MIT in 2014, I have seen new initiatives that have potential to improve postdocs’ ability to advocate for themselves, though they were not necessarily designed as such.
 Starting January 2018, MIT rolled out a mandatory Title IX training for all faculty and staff.
 While the goal of this training was to inform staff on how to help students and not postdocs, it does provide postdocs with information to advocate for themselves.
 In the same month, MIT also added a consensual relationship policy to its policies and procedures, prohibiting consensual sexual relations between postdocs and their supervisors for the first time.
 This provides postdocs with language and power to more effectively call out inappropriate behavior.